Vegan Travel Guides To World Destinations

 Another unexpected addition to the list!
 While Israel was not extremely concerned about veganism a few years ago, its capital city of Tel Aviv is now widely considered the “vegan capital of the world” by many.

-Aside from Tel Aviv, there are vegan eating alternatives and markets in many other small cities throughout Israel that serve delicious vegan meals.
+Aside from Tel Aviv, vegan eating alternatives and markets in many other small cities throughout Israel serve delicious vegan meals.
 Currently, there are approximately 700 vegan eateries in Israel.

 15. Indonesia